evorosh1/snapyelp-appios/planning/sprints/sprint3/sprint_notes.md

 ## Requirements Flex

-<< # >>/5 requirement flexes remaining
+5/5 requirement flexes remaining

-## Technical Debt

-<< Any requirements from the previous sprint that are using a technical flex >>

 ### Requirement Target

-Connect the front-end to the back-end.
-Connect the data sets.
+This feature shall have a login and signup page where the user can create a persistent account for our app

 ### User Stories

- - As a user I want to be able to interact with a login page.
- - As a user I want to to be able to create a profile with a username and password
- - As a user I want to be able to log out of my account
+ - As a user, I want to be able to signup and create my own username/user profile.

 ### Planning

+- Create Django API
-- connect frontend to backend
+-  Have Swift frontend able to input User object through login page

 ### Action Items